ssyx02-16-03/webHost/README.md

 Webserver

-To use the websocket put the activemq credentials in the file: ./WSClient/pass.json
+To use websockets put the activemq credentials in the file: ./WSClient/pass.json
 contents:
 ```
 {